vitaly-t/pg-promise/README.md

     }
 };
 ```

-Notification may happen in 3 possible scenarios:
-* Query method rejecting because of an issue with query formatting;
-* Call into [PG] returned with an error;
-* Transaction callback threw an error.

 For parameter `e` see documentation of the `query` event earlier.

 The library will suppress any error thrown by the handler.